SladeMahoney/City_Surf_Project/README.md

 2. Two spreadsheets on school hosts and CSP programs
 3. One spreadsheet on student demographics

-## Analysis Goals
+## Questions / Analysis Goals
-CSP's analysis goals can be categorized into the following:
+CSP's analysis goals are categorized into the following:

 - SCHOOLS WITH MOST STUDENTS /
 Which schools do most of the students come from?